bahorn/klude2/README.md

 This is an updated and simplified version of my project `klude`.

-This only targets Ubuntu 24.04, but is trival to port to older versions of Ubuntu and other distros with some minor work.
+This repo only supports Ubuntu 22.04 and 24.04, but I have tested the resulting kSHELFs on various kernel versions built with easylkb[1] via another loader project.

 ## Usage